MDPFuzz: Testing Models Solving Markov Decision Processes: Conclusion

 \section{Conclusion}

-We present \tool, a blackbox fuzz testing framework for models solving MDPs. \tool\ detects whether the models enter abnormal states, indicating severe fatal crashes. \tool\ incorporates optimizations to efficiently fuzz SOTA models of different paradigms and under different scenarios.
-Our study shows that crash-triggering states result in distinct neuron activation patterns.
+We present \tool, a blackbox testing tool for models solving MDPs. \tool\ detects whether the models enter abnormal and dangerous states. \tool\ incorporates optimizations to efficiently fuzz models of different paradigms and under different scenarios.
+We show that crash-triggering states result in distinct neuron activation patterns.
 Based on these findings, we harden the tested models using an abnormal internal logics detector.
-We further repair the models using \tool's findings to significantly enhance their robustness without sacrificing accuracy.
+We repair models using \tool's findings to enhance their robustness without sacrificing accuracy.